 Lost Salary

 Financial difficulties may occur for people who are reliant on the decedent’s income.
-After the death of a loved one, if certain comforts and necessities are no longer affordable, your attorney will ask for compensation that restores your life to how it was before the loss of your loved one.
+After the death of a loved one, if certain comforts and necessities are no longer affordable, we will ask for compensation that restores your life to how it was before the loss of your loved one.
 This applies to those dependent on the person who has perished.

 Distress and Suffering

 Mental trauma or health issues may result from deep grief and loss of a loved one.
 This can also stem from a loss of enjoyment of life and a loss of consortium.
-While receiving compensation won’t make your pain go away, it might enable you to access services that support families while they grieve in a healthy way.
+While receiving compensation will not make your pain go away, it might enable you to access services that support families while they grieve in a healthy way.

 Health Care Costs